-Seoul offers an exciting introduction to South Korea and will be the first taste of the country for many tourists (as most international flights land here).
-Situated in the north west, a short distance from the border with North Korea, it’s an intoxicating mix of bustling streets, high rises, non-stop consumption, bright lights, festivals and performances.
-Phew!
-Yet the capital is also welcoming, safe and - at times - even serene.
-It offers a treasure trove of historic sights and palaces, contemplative galleries and a delightful National Park within easy reach.
+Seoul is one of the most densely populated places on the planet, with more than 20 million people living in a metropolitan area the size of Luxembourg!
+Situated in South Korea’s north west, a short distance from the North Korean border, it offers an intoxicating introduction to the country with an exciting mix of bustling streets, high rise towers, bright lights, festivals and performances, all with 24/7 energy.
+Yet the capital also feels welcoming and - in places - even serene, with a treasure trove of historic sights and palaces, contemplative galleries and a delightful National Park within easy reach.

 Obviously there's a lot more, this is just to get you started...

 Seoul has a much longer history than most visitors expect.
 It first rose to prominence over 2,000 years ago, but really came into its own during the 14th century, at the beginning of the Joseon Dynasty.
 The Joseon kingdom established the imposing gates and five royal palaces that can still be visited today, including the stunning Changdeokgung and Gyeongbokgung that nestle like jewels in the centre of the city.
 The traditional wooden hanok buildings that characterise Bukchon Hanok Village also date back to Seoul’s time as the capital of the Joseon dynasty, and offer a deeper insight into how ordinary people lived during that period.